sraffy758/homework/README.md

 ### Call any ComfyUI workflow via a python command

-The workflow is save un the api.json file.
+The workflow is save in the api.json file.

 1. Open a new terminal